sccn/relica/README.md

-# RELICA plug-in to EEGLAB
+# RELICA -- EEGLAB plug-in

 ## What is RELICA
-Independent Component Analysis (ICA) is a widely applied data-driven method for parsing brain and non-brain EEG source signals, mixed by volume conduction to the scalp electrodes, into a set of maximally temporally and functionally independent components (ICs).
-Many ICs may be identified with a precise physiological or non-physiological origin.
-However, this process is hindered by partial instability in ICA results that can arise from noise in the data.
-Here we describe the use of an EEGLAB extension to perform RELICA (for ‘RELiable ICA’), a novel statistical method for characterizing the reliability of component processes identified by ICA decomposition ([Artoni et al., 2014](https://www.sciencedirect.com/science/article/pii/S1053811914007526)).
+Independent Component Analysis (ICA) is a widely applied data-driven method for parsing brain and non-brain EEG source signals, mixed by volume conduction to the scalp electrodes, into a set of maximally temporally and functionally independent component (IC) processes.
+Many ICs may be identified with a precise brain physiological (or non-brain) origin.
+However, this process is hindered by partial instability in ICA results that can arise from noisy, nonstationary, or insufficient data.
+Here we describe the use of an EEGLAB extension to perform RELICA (for ‘RELiable ICA’) decomposition, a novel statistical method for characterizing the reliability of component processes identified by ICA decomposition by Fiorenzo Artoni ([Artoni et al., 2014](https://www.sciencedirect.com/science/article/pii/S1053811914007526)).
-The goal of RELICA is to identify independent component (IC) processes that are stably separated from the data across many combinations of its data frames or epochs.
-Results of RUNICA can be used to reduce the risk of basing conclusions about individual ICs or of building between-subject IC clusters on statistically unstable or physiologically un-interpretable component processes.
+The goal of RELICA is to identify independent component (IC) processes that are most stably separated from the decomposition data across many bootstrap selections of its data frames or epochs.
+Results of RUNICA can be used to judge confidence in conclusions drawn about individual ICs or about the stability of between-subject IC clusters.
-RELICA first decomposes the data using an ICA algorithm of choice (typically AMICA).
-Then, it performs multiple decompositions of bootstrap versions of the input data (as many data frames or epochs as are in the training data, selected at random from the data with substitution).
-To speed the computation, the user may select a faster (though somewhat less effective) ICA algorithm to use for these decompositions.
+RELICA first decomposes the data using an ICA algorithm of choice -- typically AMICA, the most powerful ICA approach for EEG decomposition (Delorme et al., 2012).
+It then performs multiple decompositions of bootstrap surrogate versions of the input data (as many data frames or epochs as are in the training data, selected at random from the data with substitution).
+To speed the computation, the user may choose a faster (though somewhat less effective) ICA algorithm to use for these decompositions.
 Next, for each IC in each decomposition RELICA computes the dipolarity of the IC scalp map, a measure of physiological plausibility ([Delorme et al., 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0030135)).
-RELICA then clusters the separated ICs from all the decompositions based on correlations between their time courses.
-The number of clusters is the number of data channels and ICs.
-When a bootstrap dataset contributed two or more ICs to a single cluster, that bootstrap decomposition is removed from the computation since it very likely failed to converge.
-Each cluster can then be identified with an exemplar IC, selected to be the IC nearest to the cluster centroid in the clustering measure space.
+It then clusters the separated ICs from the surrogate decompositions based on correlations between their time courses.
+The number of clusters is the number of ICs computed (typically, the number of input channels).
+When a bootstrap dataset contributes two or more ICs to one cluster, that bootstrap decomposition is removed from the computation as it likely failed to converge.
+Each cluster can then be identified with an exemplar IC, selected as the IC nearest to the cluster centroid in the clustering measure space.
 A measure, QLc, of the compactness of the bootstrap IC clusters provides a within-subject measure of IC reliability for each IC.
 RELICA can also return informative visualizations of its results.

 ## Installing the RELICA plug-in to EEGLAB
 All plug-ins in EEGLAB, including RELICA, can be installed in two ways.
 To install RELICA: